Nicholas Rossi: Authenticity of death questioned

-In July 2020, Rhode Island State Police began investigating the authenticity of Alahverdian's death; no conclusion had been reached by January 2021.
-The investigation was triggered by allegations that Alahverdian was still alive, coupled with an outstanding warrant against Alahverdian on account of his failing to register as a sex offender in Rhode Island in relation to his 2008 conviction in Ohio.
+In July 2020, Rhode Island State Police began investigating the authenticity of Rossi's death; no conclusion had been reached by January 2021.
+The investigation was triggered by allegations that Rossi was still alive, coupled with an outstanding warrant against Rossi on account of his failing to register as a sex offender in Rhode Island in relation to his 2008 conviction in Ohio.

-Alahverdian's former foster mother, Sharon Lane, said that she had been approached by Alahverdian's biological mother in July 2020, who asked her to probe reports of his death.
-When Lane read the comments of praise written in his obituary and memorials, she became convinced that the writing style was Alahverdian's and that he had therefore faked his death.
-Alahverdian's former attorney Jeffrey B. Pine also expressed doubts concerning Alahverdian's death, as the announcements of his illness and death came shortly after Alahverdian learned of the FBI's investigation against him.
-Alahverdian's purported widow denied that he had faked his death, stating that he died in her presence.
+Rossi's former foster mother, Sharon Lane, said that she had been approached by Rossi's biological mother in July 2020, who asked her to probe reports of his death.
+When Lane read the comments of praise written in his obituary and memorials, she became convinced that the writing style was Rossi's and that he had therefore faked his death.
+Rossi's former attorney Jeffrey B. Pine also expressed doubts concerning Rossi's death, as the announcements of his illness and death came shortly after Rossi learned of the FBI's investigation against him.
+Rossi's purported widow denied that he had faked his death, stating that he died in her presence.

-In late 2020, the website Wikipediocracy raised issues about the accuracy of Wikipedia's article regarding Alahverdian.
-Michael Cockram, a Wikipediocracy blog team member, said that multiple Wikipedia accounts created by Alahverdian had edited the Wikipedia page after the date of his purported death, and that one of these accounts had tried to remove the image used to illustrate Alahverdian, replacing it with an image of another person.
-Cockram, who believed that Alahverdian was still alive, alleged that Alahverdian was now trying to take down the Wikipedia article about him and remove any information that disputed his reported death.
+In late 2020, the website Wikipediocracy raised issues about the accuracy of Wikipedia's article regarding Rossi.
+Michael Cockram, a Wikipediocracy blog team member, said that multiple Wikipedia accounts created by Rossi had edited the Wikipedia page after the date of his purported death, and that one of these accounts had tried to remove the image used to illustrate Rossi, replacing it with an image of another person.
+Cockram, who believed that Rossi was still alive, alleged that Rossi was now trying to take down the Wikipedia article about him and remove any information that disputed his reported death.

-On February 1, 2021, The Providence Journal stated that they had received a "rambling", "often incoherent" nine-page email from someone stating they were Alahverdian's widow.
-The email leveled criticisms against several parties, such as the victim of his sexual offense, the police officer who took the sex offense case, the judge who oversaw the case, and Alahverdian's former foster parents.
-They reported that several months after Alahverdian's reported death, Father Bernard Healey, a priest at Our Lady of Mercy Church in East Greenwich, received a request for a funeral mass from a woman claiming to be Alahverdian's widow.
-Shortly after arrangements were made, State Police Detective Conor O'Donnell requested cancellation of the mass, stating that Alahverdian had faked his death and was a fugitive.
-Father Healey later described the woman he spoke to as sounding like Hyacinth Bucket, with "a very high-pitched English woman's accent"; he was advised by the police that the caller was Alahverdian using a "voice disguiser".
+On February 1, 2021, The Providence Journal stated that they had received a "rambling", "often incoherent" nine-page email from someone stating they were Rossi's widow.
+The email leveled criticisms against several parties, such as the victim of his sexual offense, the police officer who took the sex offense case, the judge who oversaw the case, and Rossi's former foster parents.
+They reported that several months after Rossi's reported death, Father Bernard Healey, a priest at Our Lady of Mercy Church in East Greenwich, received a request for a funeral mass from a woman claiming to be Rossi's widow.
+Shortly after arrangements were made, State Police Detective Conor O'Donnell requested cancellation of the mass, stating that Rossi had faked his death and was a fugitive.
+Healey later described the woman he spoke to as sounding like Hyacinth Bucket, with "a very high-pitched English woman's accent"; he was advised by the police that the caller was Rossi using a "voice disguiser".

-In February 2021, Irish newspaper Sunday World reported they were unable to find an Irish death certificate for anyone under Alahverdian's name.
+In February 2021, Irish newspaper Sunday World reported they were unable to find an Irish death certificate for anyone under Rossi's name.